Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval: Sparsified and Bucketized Embeddings

-In order to concentrate on the learning signals, the WTA module considers only the gradients flowing back through the \textit{winning} dimensions.
-In addition, we impose $weight sparsity$ constraint proposed in Ahmad et al. \cite{DBLP:journals/corr/abs-1903-11257}, which is like applying dropout \cite{JMLR:v15:srivastava14a} to the weights $W$ between the input and the output.
-As a result, each dimension of WTA can see only sub-samples of the input dimensions.
-In addition to the usual effect of avoiding overfitting, we expect this constraint to promote the dimensions of WTA to extract diverse aspects of the input, which collectively can store a complete view of the input.

-Some benefits from adopting WTA are: 1) We can control sparsity of a resulting embedding precisely and conveniently by adjusting $k$, an ability considered important for generating sparse representations reliably without outliers (e.g., a sample with only zeros); 2) We can modify $k$ even at inference time so that we can control the output's sparsity for an application's need without re-training the model (although only increasing the sparsity is recommended).
+In order to drive the learning flow to winning signals, the WTA module considers only the gradients flowing back through the \textit{winning} dimensions.
+In addition, we impose \textit{weight sparsity} constraint proposed in \citet{DBLP:journals/corr/abs-1903-11257}, which is like applying dropout \cite{JMLR:v15:srivastava14a} individually to output layer's nodes.
+The benefits of adopting WTA are: 1) We can control sparsity of a resulting embedding precisely and conveniently by adjusting $k$, an ability considered important for generating sparse representations reliably, and 2) $k$ can be modified at inference time so that the output's sparsity can be altered for an application's need without re-training the model.

-Sparse token embeddings generated for a given query or document by the encoder is aggregated with token-wise max-pool followed by L2-normalization to produce a single sparse embedding $B_t$, a \textit{bucket}.
+Sparse token embeddings generated by the encoder are aggregated with token-wise max-pool followed by L2-normalization to produce a single sparse embedding $B_t$, a \textit{bucket}:

-Note that dense representations are destined to lose much information when they are aggregated, because most, it not all, the dimensions of one token is likely to be \textit{interfered} by those of the other tokens being aggregated.
-As a result, the representation for a query/document becomes ambiguous and overly generalized.
-However, our sparse embeddings can be merged with minimal information interference because non-zero dimensions are not likely to overlap among the token embeddings, resulting in \textit{non-interfering} max-pooling.
-This method is inspired by Ahmad et al. \cite{Ahmad2015PropertiesOS}, in which the authors prove that high-dimensional \textit{binary} vectors could be merged into a single vector using OR operation without increasing the false positive ratio much.